Riverbend at a Glance

 Our Upper School, located on the banks of the Charles River, is home to our Elementary and Middle Schools.
 Facilities include the stately John Eliot Building at 5 Auburn Street and Memorial Hall at 40 Eliot Street, as well as a playground, athletic fields, a courtyard, gardens, and a picnic area.

-Administrative Offices house our Head of School, and the business, admissions, and marketing offices.
+Administrative Offices at 39 Eliot Street house our Head of School, and the business, admissions, and marketing offices.

 Our graduates go on to many of the nation’s top high schools and colleges.